relarizky/ReconTarget/README.md

 1. sayang:sayang123 (administrator)
 2. hekmen:hekmen123 (ordinary user)

-you can change or add new user for security reason
+you can change it or add new user for security reason

 ## Requirements